nurujjamanpollob/gemini-cli-proxy/README.md

 **Use Google Gemini models through OpenAI & Anthropic compatible APIs**

-*Unlock Gemini 3 Pro, Gemini 2.5 Pro, Gemini 2.5 Flash and more with Claude Code, Aider, and your favorite AI tools!*
+*Unlock Gemini 1.5 Pro, Gemini 1.5 Flash, and more with Claude Code, Aider, and your favorite AI tools!*

 </div>